am80l/react-demo-app/README.md

 # React Demo App

 This is a sandbox for React components built with Flux.

-  Required global packages: webpack, webpack-dev-server
+Required global packages:
+`npm i webpack -g;`
+`npm i webpack-dev-server -g;`

+Install local packages at cloned root:
+`npm i`

 After installing, run webpack-dev-server from cloned root

 Your app will be hosted at http://localhost:8080/dest/demo_app.html

 ## Components